Do I have the right to an attorney during a traffic stop?

 Am I required to take a breathalyzer test if I am arrested for a DUI?

 Yes, if you want to keep your driver’s license.
-Florida has an implied consent law that you agreed to when you were issued your driver’s license.
-The law states that if you refuse a breathalyzer test from a police officer, you license will automatically be suspended for 12 months.
-However if the DUI arrest is ruled unlawful at an administrative hearing, refusing to take a breathalyzer test may not be held against you.
+Florida has an implied consent law to which you agreed when you were issued your driver’s license.
+The law states that if you refuse a breathalyzer test from a police officer, you license will automatically be suspended for at least 12 months.
+However, if the DUI arrest is ruled unlawful at an administrative hearing, you may be entitled to a reinstatement of your driving privileges.

 Am I required to do the field sobriety tests if I am suspected of a DUI?

-No. Your license will not be automatically suspended if you refuse the field sobriety exercises but the refusal can be disclosed to the jury during your DUI trial.
+No. Your license will not be automatically suspended if you refuse the field sobriety exercises but the officer can consider your refusal in making his arrest decision.
+Furthermore, the refusal can be disclosed to the jury during your DUI trial.
 The tests can be very confusing and are highly subjective so it might be in your best interest to refuse them.

 Does the car have to be moving for me to be found guilty of a DUI?

 No. Even if you are asleep and the car is off, a Florida court has ruled that you still have the potential to wake up and drive.
 If you are in “actual physical control” of your vehicle while under the influence you can be charged with a DUI.
-The location of the keys to the vehicle play a major role in whether or not the state can prove if you were in “actual physical control” or not.
+The location of the keys to the vehicle play a major role in whether the State can prove if you were in “actual physical control.”